How to find public lands with map software/apps

 Good news is, there’s some good desktop mapping software and phone apps that can answer the question, hopefully leading you to a secluded, free overnight spot with no hassles.

-Disclaimer #1: As cartographers like to say, ”the map is not the territory.”
+As cartographers like to say, ”the map is not the territory.”
 Meaning, what’s really on the ground is the truth, not the printed map or phone app in your hand.
-If the map says you’re on public land, but the sign on the tree says no trespassing, or there are some grumpy locals who are giving you bad vibes, use your common sense and move on.
+If the map says you’re on public land, but the sign on the tree says “area closed” no trespassing, or there are some grumpy locals who are giving you bad vibes, use your common sense and move on.

-Observation #3: Rural gas station attendants are often great sources for good free campsites.
+Rural gas station attendants are often great sources for good free campsites.
 A small tip offered for your gas before asking can work wonders. =^)

 Desktop: Caltopo